rafaelrend/crud_javaspring_restapi/Readme.md

 Java API REST Example with Spring MVC and JPA.
 In this example there are two CRUDs: Book and Author.

 ## Resources
--Maven 4.0.0
+- Maven 4.0.0
--Spring Boot Starter version 2.0.4
+- Spring Boot Starter version 2.0.4
--JPA with Hibernate (spring-boot-starter-data-jpa) -TomCat Core 8.5.32.
+- JPA with Hibernate (spring-boot-starter-data-jpa)
+- TomCat Core 8.5.32.

 ## Developed with
--Java JDK 1.8
+- Java JDK 1.8
--MYSQL 5.7.11
+- MYSQL 5.7.11
--NetBeans 8.2 with Maven and TomCat Server.
+- NetBeans 8.2 with Maven and TomCat Server.

 ## How Run Firt Time
 1. Open project in NetBeans (or other IDE with Maven) and Build.
 Wait maven download all packages.